Deitox/kestrel_engine/docs/arena_script_stability_plan.md

 Behavior:

 - These functions still use the deferred spawn model: the engine enqueues a spawn command, and the entity is materialized at the appropriate point in the frame.
 - The returned value is a handle that becomes usable once the entity exists; scripts should always guard with `world.handle_is_alive(handle)` before using it.
+Invalid use records a per-callsite warning and drops the command.
 - On failure (missing prefab, rejected spawn), they return `()` instead of a sentinel like `-1` and emit a dev-facing reason to logs/metrics.
 - `world.despawn_safe` is idempotent: invalid or already-despawned handles are a no-op (no panic), with an optional throttled dev warning.